 Sonny Wortzik (Al Pacino) is up against it in Dog Day Afternoon, directed by Sidney Lumet.
 He has a mountain of debts, an unhappy wife and a male lover who wants a sex-change operation.
 So he enlists the help of Sal (John Cazale) to rob a Brooklyn bank on a hot August day in 1972.

-The heist goes horribly wrong and the two men wind up holding the staff and clients hostage while the incident snowballs into a city-wide ordeal.
+The heist goes catastrophically wrong – the third member of the gang bottles out within minutes of the robbery, kicking off and asking if he can use the getaway car to go home – and Sonny and Sal wind up holding the bank staff and clients hostage while the incident snowballs into a city-wide ordeal.

 Pacino delivers a mesmeric performance as the loser who begins to relish the notoriety he wins while negotiating with the cops in the sticky heat of a New York summer.